home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-strategy.md

 Strategies are structured such that a single class can provide both a dashboard and view strategy implementations.

 It's recommended for a dashboard strategy to leave as much work to be done to the view strategies.
 That way the dashboard will show up for the user as fast as possible.
-This can be done by having the dashboard generate a Lovelace configuration with views that rely on it's own strategy.
+This can be done by having the dashboard generate a configuration with views that rely on its own strategy.

 Below example will create a view per area, with each view showing all entities in that area in a grid.